 A significant portion of our marketing and advertising expenses is driven by the number of health insurance applications submitted on our ecommerce platform.
 Since our marketing and advertising costs are expensed and generally paid as incurred and the revenue and cash earned from approved applications is recognized and paid as commissions are subsequently reported to us, our operating cash flows could be adversely impacted by a substantial increase in the volume of applications submitted during a quarter or positively impacted by a substantial decline in the volume of applications submitted during a quarter.
 During the Medicare annual enrollment period, we experience an increase in the number of submitted Medicare-related health insurance applications and marketing and advertising expenses compared to outside of Medicare annual enrollment periods.
 During open enrollment periods for individual and family health insurance plans, we experience an increase in the number of submitted individual and family plan health insurance applications and marketing and advertising expenses compared to outside of open enrollment periods.
 The timing of open enrollment periods for individual and family health insurance and the Medicare annual enrollment period for Medicare-related health insurance affect the positive or negative impacts of our cash flows during each quarter.
 Consistent with prior years, marketing and advertising costs increased during the fourth quarter of 2016 compared to the third quarter of 2016 due to an increase in submitted applications for Medicare plans during the annual enrollment period, and to a lesser extent, an increase in submitted applications for individual and family health insurance during the open enrollment period.
-Marketing and advertising costs decreased during the first six months of 2017 compared to the first six months of 2016 primarily due to a decrease in variable advertising costs as a result of lower application volumes for individual and family health insurance, partially offset by an increase in variable advertising costs as a result of the higher cost of acquiring new Medicare members.
-We expect marketing and advertising costs to increase during the third quarter of 2017 compared to the third quarter of 2016 primarily due to higher application volume for Medicare plans.
+Marketing and advertising costs decreased during the first nine months of 2017 compared to the first nine months of 2016 primarily due to a decrease in variable advertising costs as a result of lower application volumes for individual and family health insurance, partially offset by an increase in variable advertising costs as a result of the higher cost of acquiring new Medicare members.
 We expect marketing and advertising costs to decrease during the fourth quarter of 2017 compared to the fourth quarter of 2016 due to lower cost of acquiring new Medicare members, partially offset by higher application volumes for Medicare plans.